lgatto/lgatto.github.io/_drafts/2017-09-24-EPFL-open-science.md

 - Open research is research that enables reproducible and repeatable research.
-- Open research is transparent and honest research .
+- Open research is transparent and honest research.
 - Open research is research that we can build upon.

 Open is better, and we should always aim for the better, not the